remideboer/carlease-customer-service/README.md

-RESTFull webservice facilitating CRUD operations on a Customer datastore Not using Spring REST repositories for this service (even though that would speed things up tremendously)
+RESTFull webservice facilitating CRUD operations on a Customer datastore Not using Spring REST repositories for this service (even though that would speed things up tremendously) Endpoints require a valid JWT issued by an API-gateway sharing the same secret

 - [x] list customers
 - [x] create customer